Skip to content

 Conformal: MATLAB Shape Analyzer

 Conformal finds matrix dimension errors before you run your code.
 If A is 3x4 and B is 5x2, it can tell you that A * B has an inner dimension mismatch, and that [A; B] has mismatched column counts.
-It tracks symbolic dimensions like n, m, and n+m through assignments, function calls, control flow, and across sibling .m files in the same directory.
+It follows shapes through assignments, function calls, control flow, and across sibling .m files in the same directory, tracking symbolic dimensions like n, m, and n+m the whole way.

 What it catches